ET sensitivity to the anisotropic Stochastic Gravitational Wave Background: Conclusions

-Secondly, we specified this study to ET.
+Secondly, we specified this study to ET geometries.
 This instrument will be composed of three nested detectors, located at the vertices of an equilateral triangle.
 Each detector therefore shares one arm direction with each of the other two detectors, generating a cross correlated noise.
 We perform computations for the so called A,E,T channels, which are essentially linear combinations of the measurements taken at the three vertices.
-These combinations were introduced in \cite{Adams:2010vc} to diagonalize the noise in the LISA experiment (that also has three detectors on the vertices of an equilateral triangle).
+These combinations were introduced in \cite{Adams:2010vc} to diagonalize the noise correlation matrix in the LISA experiment (that also has three detectors on the vertices of an equilateral triangle).
 Eq. (\ref{SNR2}) shows how to combine the various measurements taken in these channels so to maximize the sensitivity to the multipoles of the SGWB.
-We then studied the sensitivity to the various $\ell =0,\, 2 ,\, 4$ (and varying $m$) multipoles, namely the amount of signal that each multipole (assumed to dominate the SGWB) needs to have to be detected at ET.
-We found that the sensitivity is only function of the latitude of the ET site, and not on the orientation of the ET triangle.
+We then studied the sensitivity to the various $\ell =0,\, 2 ,\, 4$ (and varying $m$) multipoles, namely the amount of signal that each multipole (assumed to dominate the SGWB) needs to have to be detected at the ET pair.
+We found that the sensitivity is only function of the latitude of the two ET sites and on the difference of their longitude, but not on the orientation of the two ET triangles.